How Lack of Sleep Can Lead to Increased Hair Loss

 How to Cope with Sleep Deprivation

-• Develop good habits like eating early and going to bed at a fixed time.
+- Develop consistent habits, like eating early and setting a fixed bedtime.

-• Reading a book a few minutes before bed is an excellent way to help prepare for sleep.
-It relaxes the mind, takes your mind off your daily stressors and doesn't emit any blue light.
+- Reading a book a few minutes before bed can help prepare your mind for rest by relieving stress and avoiding blue light.